Skip to main content

 Most undergrads with this choice should take the internship.
 Here's why:

 Internships compound your option set.
 Doing one more summer at a different company gives you a second network, a second reference base, a second internal view of how teams work.
-You walk into your full-time job-search senior year with two intern experiences instead of one and dramatically more interview leverage.
+You walk into your full-time job-search senior year with two intern experiences instead of one and far more interview leverage.

 Intern-to-full-time conversion is high.
 If you intern at a strong company and perform, you'll usually get a return offer.
 According to NACE's 2024 Internship & Co-op Survey, tech internships convert to full-time at an average rate north of 70% in healthy years.
-You're not giving up a full-time path — you're delaying it by 9-12 months while expanding it.
+You're not giving up a full-time path.
+You're delaying it by 9-12 months while expanding it.

 Final-year you is more valuable than current you.
 You'll have more shipped projects, more advanced coursework, and a clearer sense of what you want to do.
 Full-time job-searching in your final year is a stronger position than locking in an offer 14 months out.